okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/create-sign-jwt/index.md

 For testing purposes, use [this tool](https://www.jsonwebtoken.dev/) to generate and sign a JWT.
 This tool supports both JWT and PEM formats.
 For a production use case, see [Build a JWT with a private key](/docs/guides/build-self-signed-jwt/java/jwt-with-private-key/) for both a Java and a JavaScript example of signing the JWT.

-> **Note:** After the service app has Okta-scoped grants, only an admin with Super Admin permissions can rotate the keys.
+> **Note:** After the service app has Okta-scoped grants, only an admin with Super Admin role permissions can rotate the keys.

 The following [JWT claims](/docs/reference/api/oidc/#token-claims-for-client-authentication-with-client-secret-or-private-key-jwt) can be used in the request for a scoped access token:

 * `aud` &mdash; The full URL of the resource that you're using the JWT to authenticate to
 * `exp` &mdash; The expiration time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp).
 This value must be a maximum of only an hour in the future.
 * `jti` &mdash; (Optional) A unique identifier of the token.
 This value is used to prevent the JWT from being replayed.
 The claim is a case-sensitive string.
-* `iat` &mdash; (Optional) The issuing time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp).
+* `iat` &mdash; (Optional) The issuing time of the token in seconds since January 1, 1970 UTC (current UNIX timestamp)
 * `iss` &mdash; The issuer of the token.
 This value must be the same as the `client_id`.
 * `sub` &mdash; The subject of the token.
 This value must be the same as the `client_id`.